Early Entry Kindergarten

 Schedule Your Child for Testing

-- Bring original birth certificate and a paper copy of your receipt to the DVUSD District Office, 20402 N. 15th Ave., Phoenix, Arizona 85027 between the hours of 8:00 am – 4:30 pm Monday through Friday
+- Bring original birth certificate and a paper copy of your receipt to the DVUSD Community Education Office, 7071 W. Hillcrest Blvd., Glendale, Arizona 85310 between the hours of 8:00 am – 4:30 pm Monday through Friday (our office is located at the far east side of the parking lot of Copper Creek Elementary School).

 - Your assigned testing date will be emailed to you via a new receipt.
 Test dates will be assigned on a first come first serve basis